XinnuoXu/AugNLG/README.md

 # SC-GPT

-This repository is forked from `pengbaolin/SC-GPT` for the following paper: [Few-shot Natural Language Generation for Task-Oriented Dialog](https://arxiv.org/abs/2002.12328)
+This repository is forked from `pengbaolin/SC-GPT` for paper [Few-shot Natural Language Generation for Task-Oriented Dialog](https://arxiv.org/abs/2002.12328)

 ## Dataset: FewShotWoz